davehunt/FxACLI/README.rst

    - 📧  test-72a888a3f6@restmail.net
    - 🔑  IvOhSLzI

+To destroy all accounts created using the tool, pass the ``--all`` flag.

 To destroy a specific account, or one not created using this tool, you must specify ``--email`` and ``--password`` options.